 Easy Maintenance Flush Recipe

 Once a month clear things out with bicarb and hot water or the vinegar, bicarb and hot water flush.
 This method is also ideal for cleaning out garbage disposals.

 Here’s a recipe you can mix up in big batches and use monthly to combat odors and grease residue:

 1/4 part cream of tartar

 - Pour 1/4 to 1/2 cup of this mixture into the drain and dump a kettle full of boiling water.
-Run hot water from the tap for a couple minutes, then turn to cool and run for another couple minutes.
-Do this monthly to clear out any fat, grease and nasties buildup that may be beginning to form.
+Run the tap hot for a couple minutes, then turn to cool and run for another couple minutes.
+Do this monthly to clean out any fat, grease and nasties buildup that may be beginning to form.